How To Ship Furniture & Other Large Items

 When shipping large and heavy items, you will want to find the shipping service that combines experience, expertise and excellence – without having to shop around before shipping each individual item and without breaking the bank.
 You want to offer your buyer the cheapest way to ship furniture and other heavy items.
 You want Ladingo.

 Ladingo is enabling e-commerce companies to fulfill international orders, by taking the hassle out of the international shipping of large items – through container sharing.
-Ladingo’s innovative platform connects online retailers, ocean freight forwarders and customers to enable the shipping of purchases of all shapes and sizes in shared containers.
+Ladingo’s innovative ecommerce shipping solutions connect online retailers, ocean freight forwarders and customers to enable the shipping of purchases of all shapes and sizes in shared containers.
 The platform knows how to optimally load the containers with existing purchases AND deal with regulation, customs and taxation issues, enabling the world of B2C e-commerce to have large items delivered to their front door, for cheaper.

 Contact Ladingo and learn how you can sell big, ship big, and scale.